Properties of an Aloha-like stability region: Ellipsoid inner and outer bounds on

 \section{Ellipsoid inner and outer bounds on $\Lambda$}

 We now turn to the third, and final, class of bounds on $\Lambda$.
 In this section we establish inner and outer bounds, each induced by a parameterized family of ellipsoids.
 This section is organized into three subsections.
-First, in \S \ref{ssec:simplification} we prove three results: $i)$ that the set of ellipsoids that inherit all the permutation symmetries of $\Lambda$ are characterized by three scalars $(c, a_{1}, a_{2})$ (Prop.\ \ref{prop:InvariantEllipsoid}), $ii)$ the sufficiency of working only with $\partial \Lambda$ for the purpose of proving the correctness of the induced bound (Props.\ \ref{prop:outerboundReducedtoBoundaryChecking} and \ref{prop:innerboundReducedtoBoundaryChecking}), and $iii)$ a property of a local extremizer from $\partial \Lambda$ (Prop.\ \ref{prop:atMostTwoComponentValues}).
+First, in \S \ref{ssec:simplification} we prove three results: $i)$ the set of ellipsoids that inherit all the permutation symmetries of $\Lambda$ are characterized by three scalars $(c, a_{1}, a_{2})$ (Prop.\ \ref{prop:InvariantEllipsoid}), $ii)$ the sufficiency of working only with $\partial \Lambda$ for the purpose of proving the correctness of the induced bound (Props.\ \ref{prop:outerboundReducedtoBoundaryChecking} and \ref{prop:innerboundReducedtoBoundaryChecking}), and $iii)$ a property of a local extremizer from $\partial \Lambda$ (Prop.\ \ref{prop:atMostTwoComponentValues}).
 Next, in \S \ref{ssec:derivationAndproofEllipsoidalBounds} we present the parameterized families of ellipsoid inner (Prop.\ \ref{prop:Ei}) and outer (Prop.\ \ref{prop:Eo}) bounds.
 The derivation is based on the Karush-Kuhn-Tucker (KKT) optimality conditions.
-Finally, in \S \ref{ssec:alternateProofEllipsoidalOuterBound}, we provide an alternate proof of the ellipsoid outer bound by working in a transformed space and leveraging Schur-convexity.
+Finally, in \S \ref{ssec:alternateProofEllipsoidalOuterBound}, we provide an alternative proof of the ellipsoid outer bound by working in a transformed space and leveraging Schur-convexity.
+Although the ellipsoid bounds include the spherical bounds as special cases (Remark \ref{remark:LeiLeoRecoverLsiLso}) and are harder to prove, many of the results, and more importantly, the proof techniques in this section are similar to those already presented in \S\ref{sec:siAndso}, and to avoid redundancy we have left out all the proofs in this section; they are available in their entirety in \cite[Chapter 2.6]{Xie2014}.